cmmasaba/SlackScraper/README.md

     ```

 ### Docker Container
-1. If you do not have a Docker account, sign up for one at this [link](https://app.docker.com/signup)
-2. Follow the instructions at this [link](https://docs.docker.com/get-started/get-docker/) to download Docker desktop or the CLI client.
+1. Follow steps `1, 2, 6, 7, 8, 9` above
-3. Clone the repository to your local machine in an appropriate folder.<br>
+2. Clone the repository to your local machine in an appropriate folder.<br>
     ```bash

     git clone https://github.com/cmmasaba/SlackScraper.git

     ```
-4. Navigate to the root folder.
+3. Navigate to the root folder.
     ```bash

     cd SlackScraper/

     ```
-5. Build the Docker image.
+4. Build the Docker image.
 More instructions can be found at this [link](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/).
     ```bash

     docker build -t your-username/scraper .

     ```
-6. Find the ID of the Docker image you built.
+5. Find the ID of the Docker image you built.
     ```

     docker image ls

     ```
     Copy the ID of the image tagged `scraper` or whichever name you used as the tag in step 5<br>above.
-7. Start the Docker container.
+6. Start the Docker container.
     ```

     docker run image-id